 But after a while, that too can lead us to malaise, a sense that it was all for nothing.
 After all, if we cast off all of our commitments in favor of freedom, then our commitments meant nothing.
 But if we give up all of our freedoms in favor of our commitments, then our freedoms meant nothing.
 Moooom!
 Help!

 The ability to commit to exercise makes your body more capable and adaptable, expanding your physical freedom.
 The commitment of education grants you the greater freedoms provided by the knowledge you learn.
-The commitment to certain relationships helps you emotionally mature into an individual that is more able to flourish.
+The commitment to certain relationships helps you emotionally mature into an individual who is better able to flourish.

 The Paradox of Relationships: Individuality vs Conformity